-My book manuscript, Misinformation Nation: Foreign News and the Politics of Truth in Revolutionary America, 1765–1804 examines how foreign news, including a great deal of false news, drove the politics of the American Revolution.
+My book Misinformation Nation: Foreign News and the Politics of Truth in Revolutionary America (Johns Hopkins University Press, 2022) examines how foreign news, including a great deal of false news, drove the politics of the American Revolution.
 It reconstructs the networks of exchange that provided Americans with information from abroad in the late eighteenth century, while also telling the story of how Americans made sense of this confusing flood of news.
 It’s a good book.

 Articles and Book Chapters